Title | Assistant Professor |

 James Noonan.
 (2014).
 In here, out there: Professional learning and the process of school improvement.
 Harvard Educational Review, 84 (2), 145-161.

 James Noonan, Jacy Ippolito, & Megin Charner-Laird.
-“Leading learning: Adult development, teacher learning, and leadership.”
+“Leaders of learning: Adult development, teacher learning, and leadership.”
 International Study Association on Teachers and Teaching, University Aldo Moro, Bari, Italy (July 2023).

 James Noonan, Ashley J. Carey*, Hilary Lustick, & Peter Piazza.
 “Safety first: Whiteness and the role of norms in race-conscious professional development.”
 American Educational Research Association, Chicago, IL (April 2023).